thruthesky/backend/README.md

 * 'resize' just resizes the size by width and height.
 This is default. but the result will be in SKEW.
-* 'scale' scales down/up the image.
+* 'scale' scales down/up the image. 'scale' is acually NOT implemented/working this isn't needed in realy world.
+Each image has diffent sizes and scaling does not have any point.
 * 'best-fit' makes the best fit for the dimensions.
 * 'one-demension' wil fit to one demonsion only.
 * 'crop' - If an original image is *400px x 600px* and *width, height is 200px x 200px*,